baharev/sdopt-tearing/docs/index.rst

 =======================================

-A demo application is presented on this web-page, showing the capabilities of the novel tearing algorithms.
+A demo application is presented on this web-page, showing the capabilities of novel tearing algorithms.
 The technical details will be published in an academic paper.
 The source code of the prototype implementation is `available on GitHub <https://github.com/baharev/sdopt-tearing>`_ under the 3-clause BSD license.